darrenjw/smfsb/Software.md

 ## SBML-shorthand

 The book makes extensive use of a shorthand notation for SBML.
 Python scripts are available for translating back and forth between SBML and SBML-shorthand.
 These scripts rely on libSBML and the libSBML python bindings, so these must be installed first.
 See the [SBML-shorthand website](https://github.com/darrenjw/sbml-sh/) for further details.
+Note that these scripts are built-in to the new experimental python library (detailed below).

 ## Scala library - scala-smfsb

 There is also a Scala library, `scala-smfsb` associated with the third edition, which re-implements all of the R examples in Scala, a fast, efficient, compiled, functional language.
 See the [scala-smfsb GitHub repo](https://github.com/darrenjw/scala-smfsb) for further details regarding the use of this library.

+## Python library - python-smfsb

+There is an experimental new python library under development, [python-smfsb](https://github.com/darrenjw/python-smfsb).
+It can be simply installed using `pip` - see the website for further details.

 #### eof